Agent operational guidance: limiting contact with agents: refusing to deal with an agent by phone and/or at meetings

 - discuss with us the reasons for our proposed course of action.

-We can do this by meeting the agent, by phone or in writing.
+The ACT can do this by meeting the agent, by phone or in writing.

 An early opportunity given to the agent to discuss behaviour will often lead to an effective resolution.